Free Buy-to-Let Rental Yield Calculator: Instant results

 How much profit do landlords make a year?

 Annual landlord profit is simply monthly profit multiplied by 12.
-Using the example above: if monthly profit is £300-500, annual profit equals £3,600-6,000 (£300-500 × 12 months).
+Using the worked example above: £400 a month of profit is £4,800 a year.
 However, this varies dramatically based on financing and location.
 Landlords with high loan-to-value mortgages (80%+) typically see lower annual profits due to higher interest payments.
 In contrast, properties in high-yield areas like Durham and Coventry with 6-7% net yields can generate £12,000-14,000 annual profit on a £200,000 property.
 HMO investments typically produce £9,600-18,000+ annually (£800-1,500 × 12) due to multiple rental incomes, while purpose-built student accommodation generates £8,000-12,000 per year.
 Remember to account for void periods, major repairs, and potential capital gains tax when calculating true annual returns.

 Is 10% rental yield good?

 Yes, 10% gross rental yield is excellent for UK property investment and significantly above the national average of 4-5%.
 This level of return typically indicates lower cost of houses to buy, coupled with a strong local rental market where demand means rents are affordable for tenants local incomes yet they are inline with areas where houses may cost more to buy.
 Properties achieving 10%+ yields are commonly found in HMO investments, where multiple tenants generate higher total rent.
 Some Northern cities like Oldham and Middlesbrough offer standard buy-to-let properties with 8-10% gross yields.
 However, always calculate net yield after all costs, as a 10% gross yield typically translates to 6-7% net yield, which still represents strong performance.
-When evaluating 10%+ yields, ensure the area has sustainable rental demand for the long term and isnt based on a short term strategy like a seasonal holiday let for 2 months of the year and check local property market data to see if it has the potential for capital growth if you wish to hold the asset for a long time.
+When evaluating 10%+ yields, ensure the area has sustainable rental demand for the long term and is not based on a short-term strategy like a seasonal holiday let for 2 months of the year and check local property market data to see if it has the potential for capital growth if you wish to hold the asset for a long time.

 What is the average rental profit on a property in the UK?